alainhenryt/lab-AngularAWS-CICD/README.md

 Clone or download as zip this repo.
 Create a github repo with any name of your choice.
-Edite <lab-AngularAWS-CICD> to your github repo-name in all files that it is present using crt+F(find and replace).
+Edite "lab-AngularAWS-CICD" to your github repo-name in all files that it is present using crt+F(find and replace).
 Now, push that to your github Repo.